PelionIoT/workflows-with-sda-docs/workflows-with-sda.md

         <img src="assets/job_upload.png" width="270" height="550"/>
         <img src="assets/job_uploading.png" width="270" height="550"/>

+        **Note:** Once the run logs of a job are uploaded to Device Management, the job will be removed from the PDM mobile application on the next login.

 1. Inspect the job results in Device Management Portal:

     1. In Device Management Portal, select **Job Management** > **Jobs**.